qor/qor/example/tutorial/bookstore/README.md

-### Create a database and a db user for the tutorial
+### Create a database and a db user for the example application

 Before we dive into our models we need to create a database: